Anyone who cares for children who are not related to them for pay or gain for more than two hours a day must register

 Ofsted are responsible for registering and inspecting childminders.
 Details and outcomes of these inspections are published on the Ofsted website.

 Registered childminders work from their own homes, so minded children benefit from being in a family environment.
 Childminders only look after a few children at a time so they can give each child lots of attention, meeting their individual needs.
 This is particularly important for babies, very young children and those with additional needs.
 Childminders can also care for older children so siblings can be cared for together in a real family environment.

-- Children can enjoy real-life learning experiences in the childminder's own home like cooking, shopping, gardening, mealtimes as well as outings to the park, library and group activities.
+- Children can enjoy real-life learning experiences in the childminder's own home like cooking, messy play, gardening, mealtimes as well as outings to the park, library and group activities.

 - Childminders are self-employed and can be more flexible: many start before 8am and work until after 6pm - a great help if you work shifts or irregular hours.